NorthGlenwalker/ocownerhud/README.md

 Early Goals:
 ------------
-- Updated the RLV strip code in the cages to add the extra attach/wear points
+- Updated the RLV strip code in the cages to add the extra attach/wear points - Done (NG)
-- Added a "help me with coding problems" file
 - Clean up orphaned code in the scripts. ---- Some clean up done.
 (NG)
-- Provide better commentary/documentation.
+- Provide better commentary/documentation. ---- Extra help files added to hud and comments in code (NG)
 - Arrange things to make it more easily for a broader spectrum of people with various skill levels to contribute to this project!

 - Find someone else then wendy101 with greater skill in programming to take on pull requests, keep code in-sync with their disk and the in-world device.
-Found someone else yes, greater programming skill no!
+- - Found someone else yes, greater programming skill no!
+(NG)